2 beats/measure; 48-56 meas/min

 slightly back (woman bk L leaning fwd) with a rolling action and

 turning RF, sd L leaning right turning/close R, bk L leaning fwd and

 turning, sd R leaning left turning/close R; Makes up to one full turn.
+No bounce.

 |In closed position, facing line of dance,